 There’s a long and winding road between then and my joining SiteSell as CMO in 2014.
 This video sums up 20 years nicely.

-Ken discovered that most solopreneurs fail simply because they get overwhelmed – they need to focus on what they know, their niche, while Solo Build It! (our flagship product) takes care of everything related to business-building: step-by-step process, tools, guidance and support, and auto-updating (no need for you to keep up – SBI! has your back).
+Ken discovered that most solopreneurs fail simply because they get overwhelmed – they need to focus on what they know, their niche, while Solo Build It! (our flagship product) takes care of everything related to business-building.

 The result?
 SBI! delivers unmatched rates and levels of solopreneur success.
 But still, some did not succeed.
 Those interested Ken.
 Applying his medical training to a study of those who failed revealed a large group of people who simply got in their own way.